-(G)The property is currently served, or is capable of being served, with public facilities and services necessary to support the uses allowed in the proposed zone.
+SRC 265.005(e)(1)(G): The property is currently served, or is capable of being served, with public facilities and services necessary to support the uses allowed by the proposed zone.

-Finding: Findings addressing the Comprehensive Plan Change criterion SRC 64.025(e)(2)(B), included earlier in this report, address the public facilities and services available to support multifamily residential uses allowed on the subject property.
+Finding: Findings addressing the Comprehensive Plan Change criterion SRC 64.025(e)(2)(B), included earlier in this report, address the public facilities and services available to support the uses allowed on the subject property.
 The proposal satisfies this criterion.

-4. Analysis of Class 3 Site Plan Review Approval Criteria
+9. Analysis of Class 3 Site Plan Review Approval Criteria